NS1012 - Introduction to Evidence-Based Practice

 health care services are influenced by various factors, dynamic and constantly changing.

-plays in nursing practice;
+research plays in nursing practice;

 growth and influence nursing practice;

-and initiates practice change;
+it effects and initiates practice change; and;

 of new knowledge to nursing practice.

 |Census Date 28-Aug-2014

 |Method of Delivery:

 ||end of semester exam (50%); (40%); (10%).